zio/zio/docs/datatypes/stream/zstream.md

 ### From Asynchronous Callback

 Assume we have an asynchronous function that is based on callbacks.
 We would like to register a callbacks on that function and get back a stream of the results emitted by those callbacks.
-We have `ZStream.effectAsync` which can adapt functions that call their callbacks multiple times and emit the results over a stream:
+We have `ZStream.async` which can adapt functions that call their callbacks multiple times and emit the results over a stream:

 ```scala mdoc:silent:nest
 // Asynchronous Callback-based API